bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:00:45

-Yeah but that's the RSS feed because you're a technical wizard.
+But that's the RSS feed because you're a technical wizard.
 Most people just click subscribe in their podcast app.

 Sjors: 00:00:53